 The South Bend Police Department Cadet Program is designed for young men and women interested in exploring and developing their interest in the field of law enforcement while completing their college degrees.

 The South Bend Police Department Cadet Program is a part-time employment position.
 Cadets are hourly, part-time employees, who receive training and experience in various aspects of police service.
-For example, crime scene processing, forensics, homeland security, community policing, crime analysis, crime prevention, investigations, patrol, and records collection and storage.
+For example, crime scene processing, forensics, community policing, crime analysis, crime prevention, investigations, patrol, and records collection and storage.
 Cadets must be full-time students during the school year.

 In order to assist cadets in completing their college education and to seek a commitment of service to the city, the South Bend Police Department offers financial aid through a student loan program to offset the costs of going to college.
 Reimbursements will cover fees, tuition, or books, not to exceed $3,500.00 per semester.
 Additionally, the cadet is eligible for a bonus of $250.00 per semester if the cadet's GPA is a 3.5 (or equivalent) or higher.
 Cadets who do not maintain a 2.0 GPA (or equivalent) are automatically placed on academic probation.
 If the GPA is not brought back to a 2.0 GPA, the cadet may be terminated from the program.

 The cadet shall be responsible for immediately reimbursing the City of South Bend for the full amount advanced should the cadet:

 B. Voluntarily leaves the department; or

 C. Does not become a police officer for the City of South Bend for the required time

 However, the South Bend Police Department will waive one-third (1/3) of the total tuition paid by the program (bonus excluded) for a cadet who is sworn in as a SBPD police officer for each year of service the cadet serves.
 A cadet that resigns or is terminated prior to full payment will have to repay the remaining amount of the reimbursement upon separation from SBPD.